Video Game: Kirby's Dream Land 3

 - Triple Jump: Nago's character-specific ability is to do two successive midair jumps after jumping off the ground once.

-- True Final Boss: Dark Matter, just like in the previous game, and then it's followed up by the controller of all Dark Matter, Zero.
+- True Final Boss: Dark Matter, just like in the previous game, and then it's followed up by 0.

 - Underwater Boss Battle: The second half of the boss fight against the orca Acro.

 - Video Game Settings: In order:

 - Vile Villain, Saccharine Show: Dark Matter and 0 even more so, to the point that it shoots its blood at you.
 Definitely the crowning example of this trope in the Kirby series as a whole.

 - Wall Jump: Rick now has the ability to scale walls by repeatedly jumping on them like Mega Man X.